saabgeek04/SystemsSAC/journal/ROVER.md

 <img src='../media/5thplate.jpg'>

-I will most likely not get to revise this until next wednesday, so I will update
+I will most likely not get to revise this until next wednesday, so I will update you guys then